Retrieve a list of available service points and the associated service point id.

 address in combination with a search radius.

-latitude and longitude specify a reference point from which a distance will be computed for each service point, and returned with the response.weight parameter to ensure that only usable service points are returned.postal_code will return a list of service points which are located exactly within the bounds of the specified postal code area.address parameter retrieves a list of service points closest to the referenced location.
-You can adjust the radius of the results through the ‘radius’ parameter.address parameter accepts postal codes in addition to street names.Basic Authentication using API key and secrets is currently the main authentication mechanism.
+carrier parameter is not provided, service points for all carriers enabled in your integration settings are returned.carrier parameter is provided, only service points for the specified carriers are returned.
+All requested carriers must be enabled in your integration settings — if any are not, a 400 error is returned.latitude and longitude specify a reference point from which a distance will be computed for each service point, and returned with the response.weight parameter to ensure that only usable service points are returned.
+Currently this only applies to Poste Italiane, which excludes punto_poste service points when the weight exceeds 15 kg.postal_code will return a list of service points which are located exactly within the bounds of the specified postal code area.address parameter retrieves a list of service points closest to the geocoded location.
+You can limit the results through the radius parameter.address parameter accepts postal codes in addition to street names.address parameter should not be used together with city, postal_code, or house_number, as those perform exact matching.Basic Authentication using API key and secrets is currently the main authentication mechanism.

 Identifies the request as one made using JavaScript